DAVIL-SACHU/DADA/README.md

   ### If there is an error deploying, try the following steps

 1. If you dont have a github account create a account.
-Click [GIT HUB SIGN UP](https://github.com/signup/)
+Click [GITHUB SIGN UP](https://github.com/signup/)

 2. Open the WhatsApp account where you want to create the bot and go into the link device and SCAN the QR code Click [SCAN](https://replit.com/@KINGS-AS/DADA)